jerryzhu509/cp-lfdr-paper/README.md

 ## Running the analyses

-After placing the data as described in `data/README.md`, open any of the three notebooks in Jupyter and choose **Run All Cells**.
+After placing the data as described in `data/README.md`, open any of the four notebooks in Jupyter and choose **Run All Cells**.
 Each notebook finds the local `src/cp_lfdr` package automatically, can be run independently, and writes its own outputs under `results/`.